iconify/iconify/packages/svelte/README.md

 </ul>
 ```

-This example adds icon stored in `postIcon` to every list item.
+This example adds an icon stored in `postIcon` to every list item.
 If it was rendered on the server, HTML would send SVG element multiple times.
-But because it is rendered in browser, icon data and component needs to be sent to browser only once.
+But because it is rendered in the browser, icon data and component needs to be sent to the browser only once.

 Instead of using `<IconifyIcon />`, you must use `<svelte:component />` to make sure component is rendered dynamically.

-This example is based on Iconify Sapper demo: https://github.com/iconify/iconify/blob/master/packages/sapper-demo/src/routes/blog/index.svelte
+This example is based on the Iconify Sapper demo: https://github.com/iconify/iconify/blob/master/packages/sapper-demo/src/routes/blog/index.svelte

 ## Icon Sets